joostlawerman/vue-token/README.md

 		loginUrl: "/api/login",
 		signupUrl: "/api/users",
 		logoutUrl: "/api/logout",
-		refresh: false // Utalize the automatic refresh of tokens (it will use the token from response.token as the new token) }
+		refresh: false // Utilize the automatic refresh of tokens (it will use the token from response.token as the new token) }

 ## Example Component